Trying to hire developers for your startup is one of the biggest challenges faced by startup founders.

 Noah Kagan, the founder of AppSumo, is a great example of this.
 His ability to vet good developers led to him outsourcing his software development to a team of freelance developers in Pakistan. $60 and one weekend later (yes you read that right) and he had the core product for AppSumo in his hands.

-With these tools, you’ll know you can trust the developers you hire to make vital tech decisions for your business.
+With these tools, you’ll know you can trust the developers you hire to make vital tech decisions for your business, whether it’s building a prototype, MVP, fully-fledged product or website.

 Finally, as with any potential stakeholder in your company (whether it’s advisors, investors or developers) always try and get a warm introduction.
 This will give you a significantly better chance of connecting with them vs. a cold emailing/messaging.